Kandi, Murshidabad: Education

+Among educational facilities, the Kandi area has 30 primary schools, 1 middle school, 4 secondary schools, 4 senior secondary schools, and 2 general degree colleges.
+It has 19 non-formal education centre (Sarva Shiksha Abhiyan) and one specialised school for the disabled.

 Colleges

 Kandi Raj College was established in 1950 by the Kandi Raj family of Kandi.
 Affiliated to the University of Kalyani, it has the following departments: Physics, Chemistry, Mathematics, Computer Science, Bengali, English, Sanskrit, History, Geography, Political science, Philosophy and Economics.

 Raja Birendra Chandra College was established in 1965 at Kandi.
 It was earlier known as Kandi Raj College of Commerce.
 Affiliated to the University of Kalyani, it offers honours courses in Bengali, English, Sanskrit, history, geography and BCom.

 Bimal Chandra College of Law was established at Kandi in 2002 with the untiring efforts of Atish Chandra Sinha, a doyen of the Kandi Raj family.
 It is affiliated with the University of Kalyani and approved by the Bar Council of India.